danielsaidi/website_danielsaidi/_posts/2020/2021-01-20-spm-problems.md

 tags:   spm
 ---

+However, since many people are still using [CocoaPods][CocoaPods] and [Carthage][Carthage] (we use all three at work) it's a good practice to support all three when you create an open source library.
+Therefore, this post will also cover how to add support for [CocoaPods][CocoaPods] and [Carthage][Carthage] as well.

 I have several open source projects and was very excited when Apple announced that Swift Package Manager is coming to iOS.
 After adding SPM support to my projects, I can now say that it's great, but not yet perfect.
 In this post, I'll list some SPM problems that I have faced, and how I've solved or learned to live with them.

 This post is based on personal experiences, that may very well be caused by that I am using SPM incorrectly.
 Feel free to leave comments with your own experiences and correct me whenever I've got something wrong or if a SPM bug has been fixed.